49 Digital Nomads Statistics 2025: Trends & Salary Data

 The following table displays the number of digital nomads recorded in the United States over the past years.

-YearNumber of Digital Nomads
+YearNumber Of Digital Nomads

 202216.9 million